sobo94/Product-Label-Visual-for-PowerBi/README.md

 We are building a Label system for product labels and shipping labels that will be used by employees to know content of food and where it is to be sent

 # To Use Custom Visual
-1) Open Power BI Desktop, create new report.
-2) Download Packaged Folder - Contains 2 Dataset's and a packaged visual file in dist folder as Product-Label-Visual-for-PowerBi.PBIX
+1) Download Packaged Folder - Contains Dataset and a packaged visual file in dist folder as Product-Label-Visual-for-PowerBi.PBIX

+2) Open Power BI Desktop, create new report.

 2) Add Data Set:
 Either one of the following dataset provided:
-* Excel - .csv
 * SQL database -.pbix

 3) Import Packaged Visual